9 Honeymoon Planning Tips Brides On A Budget MUST Do

 DO NOT COMPARE YOURSELF TO SOMEONE ELSE.

 This will only make you miserable.
 Just because you can’t go to the Maldives for your Honeymoon doesn’t mean you can’t in the future.
 Choose to be happy with wherever you decide to go.
 Happiness is a choice.
-If you need to stay off FB and IG to avoid bitter feelings, then do so.
-Enjoy the season you are in, and do not envy anyone else.
-Remember you just married the love of your life, and this is a time for you 2 to celebrate this joyous occasion.
+If you need to stay off of FB and IG to avoid the bitter feelings, then do so.
+Enjoy the season you are in and do not envy anyone else.
+Remember you just married the love of your life and this is a time for you 2 to celebrate this joyous occasion.

 7. Lower Your Wedding Decor Budget